Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Our day thirteen on the Camino Portugués was full of interesting railroad crossings, a walk on medieval bridges, through the historic town of Bemposta and up and down many hills.
 While the hills made the walk more difficult, it also made it much more interesting.

-Alternatively, if you don't like albergues, and have even more energy to lengthen your day thirteen, you can walk an additional 7 kilometers from São João de Madeira to Malaposta.
-There is the Hotel Feira Pedra Bela, right along the Way.
+Alternatively, if you have even more energy to lengthen your day thirteen, you can walk an additional 7/7.8 kilometers from São João da Madeira to the Malaposta area, for about a 30/30.8 kilometer total day.
+After 7.0 kilometers there is the Hotel Feira Pedra Bela, a bit of a splurge for a pilgrim and 800 meters later, the very economical Residencial Solar Albergue (+351 915 635 067), both right along the Way.

-Or, your third choice to shorten day fourteen, is to make it two stages with a stop in Grijó at 18.5 kilometers from São João de Madeira at the Albergue in Grijó, and a mere 15 remaining kilometers to Porto.
+Or, your fourth choice to shorten day fourteen, is to make it two stages with a stop in Grijó at the Albergue in Grijóafter 18.5 kilometers from São João da Madeira, and a mere 15 remaining kilometers to Porto.
 With this option, you could see a lot in Porto in the afternoon of your arrival.

 Reflection